samsquire/ideas4/README.md

 We can also write handlers that define the destination of data.

 These can be dynamic handlers if the output of any changes, we move the data.

+Rather than be a system that decides where to store the data and store it, it's a regularly rerunning system that evaluates where data should be.

 # 148. Function marketplace